Chocolates For Kids - Good Or Bad

 The Mayans considered chocolate to be the 'food of the Gods'.
 But many parents across the world consider this yummy delight to be a rather sinful indulgence which their children can do without.
-What if we told you that letting your child have limited quantities of chocolate is not such a bad idea, after all ?
+What if we told you that letting your child have limited quantities of chocolate is not such a bad idea, after all?
 From instilling positive thoughts to helping them with their math, this guilty pleasure has its surprising benefits.

-On the occasion of World Chocolate Day, here are 10 ways in which your child can benefit from consuming this sweet treat.
+Here are 10 ways in which your child can benefit from consuming this sweet treat.

 1. Forging a bond between child and parent